 CEO John Chambers has been at the job since 1995.
 He's also worked for other large tech companies, including IBM, and served the George W. Bush and Clinton administrations' infrastructure and trade committees.

 While Buffett might be a bit hesitant to invest in a tech-focused company such as Cisco, Internet routers aren't particularly susceptible to disruption so far as IT goes.

 The Foolish conclusion

 Ilan Moscovitz doesn't own shares of any company mentioned.
-You can follow him on Twitter, where he goes by @TMFDada.
-The Motley Fool owns shares of and has created a bull call spread position on Cisco Systems.
-Motley Fool newsletter services have recommended buying shares of Cisco Systems.
+The Motley Fool owns shares of Cisco Systems and IBM.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.